src-its/ca-web/content/git_about.md

 ## What is Version Control?

 Version control systems (VCS) are tools used to make file management easier.
 If you are working on any project over a period of time&mdash;be it alone or in a group&mdash;you are likely to make multiple changes to the same file.
-Without VCS you would be responsible for tracking all of your changes, a tiresome and difficult task.
-VCS record the changes that you or your collaborators make to a project files for you.
-That is, as you change a project file, your VCS keeps a record of these changes so that you can track the history of edits and can even revert a  file (or files) to a previous state if needed.
-This way, if anyone on the project makes a mistake or a change that someone else doesn't agree with, it is possible to revert that file to its previous state.
+Without VCS you would be responsible for tracking all of your changes.
+A VCS records the changes so that you can track the history of edits and can even revert a  file (or files) to a previous state if needed.
+This way, mistakes or a changes can be reverted to a previous state.

 In other words, version control is a mean of recording incremental changes so that each iteration of a file can be accessed and restored, as neccessary.[^mcwilliams][^git_about-vcs]

 ## How is Git different from other Version Controls?

-There are many 'version control systems' available; Git is just one of them.
+There are many 'version control systems' available; Git is just one.

 Git is a so-called distributed version control system, meaning that it allows a user to push and pull changes to another user's machine.
 No copy of a file or project directory is any better or 'greater' than any other;  all contributers are working on identical copies.[^mcwilliams]